adolfo199/interactive-calendar/.github/prompt.md

 ### State Management
 - Calendar state is managed internally via custom hooks
 - Events/appointments are managed separately from UI state
-- Modal state is isolated in `useCitaModal`
+- Modal state is isolated in `useAppointmentModal`
 - External state can be synchronized via props callbacks

 ### Event Handling